-All formal assignments must make consistent use of an accepted citation format (preferably APA style, see Quercus for a style guide).
+All formal assignments must make consistent use of an accepted citation format (preferably APA style).
 The use of reference managers (e.g., Zotero, Mendeley, or EndNote) is highly recommended.
 All work is due on the dates and times indicated in the course timeline.
 Late assignments will incur a 10% late penalty per week.
 All assignments are also to be handed in via Quercus.
 Deadline extensions will be granted only with authorized documentation or at the instructor's discretion.